electrikyouthh/termux-x-repository/README.md

 This is unofficial [Termux](https://github.com/termux/termux-app) repository that contains various X/GUI packages such as **dosbox**.
 Build scripts and patches are located in [my 'termux-packages' repository](https://github.com/xeffyr/termux-packages/tree/termux-x-packages).

+**WARNING:** Starting from Android version 8.0, some X packages will not work due to seccomp.
+You will get 'Bad system call' error or something similar when you will try to execute programs.
+Currently, there is no way to avoid this.

 ## How to enable this repository
 Download and run a [script](https://github.com/xeffyr/termux-x-repository/blob/master/enablerepo.sh) that will automatically add repository to your 'sources.list' file and add public key:
 ```